WICB: Awards and honors

-WICB is most widely recognized as being ranked the #1 college radio station out of 364 colleges by the Princeton Review in 2010, 2014, and most recently in 2016.
+WICB was recognized and ranked the #1 college radio station out of 364 colleges by the Princeton Review in 2010, 2014, and most recently in 2016.
+The Princeton Review's 2023 edition of "The Best 388 Colleges" ranked Ithaca College's WICB at #3 in the Best College Radio Station category.

+WICB has been honored as a top radio station in the College Media Association's annual Pinnacle Awards competition.
+The station took first place as Four-Year Radio Station of the Year in 2020.
+It was named an honorable mention in the same category in 2021 and placed third in 2019.

 In 2016, readers of the Ithaca Journal voted WICB as "Best Local Radio Station" In 2005 and 2010, readers of the Ithaca Times voted 92 WICB "Best Radio Station."
 In 2008, WICB won an mtvU Woodie Award for Best College Radio Station.

 WICB is an active member of College Broadcasters, Inc (CBI) and consistently places in the finals for the annual National Student Media Electronic Convention hosted by CBI.
-In October 2015, WICB was a finalist for Best Audio News Reporting and Best Audio Sports Reporting, and the winner of Best Audio Special Broadcast.
-In 2016, the station's Jazz Impressions show was a CBI finalist for "Best Station Promo."
+The station has also won awards from the New York State Broadcasters Association (NYSBA), Broadcast Education Association (BEA), Society of Professional Journalists (SPJ) and Syracuse Press Club, recognizing outstanding news and sports coverage, plus on-air production and music programming.